-Pressing the on-screen Video Adjustment button causes an option bar to slide outwards from the Navigation buttons (FIG. 109).
-This option bar provides you with three choices: Video Adjustment, RGB Adjustment, and Streaming Adjustment.
+Pressing the on-screen Video Adjustment button causes an option bar to slide outwards from the Navigation buttons (FIG. 88).
+This option bar within a 1200V panel provides you with one choice: Video Adjustment.
+The other two options (RGB Adjustment and Streaming Adjustment) are only available on a VG-Series panel and are greyed-out (inaccessible).
 Each of these options corresponds to an on-board slot position where the related components reside (as seen below).
-As an example: pass-thru can only be enabled via slot 2 because the information is routed through the NXA-RGB card residing in Slot 2 on the board.
-Refer to the following sections for detailed information on each option.
+As an example: Composite video is available via slot 1 because of the location of associated components.
+Since these components are shared between the 1200V-Series and VG-Series panels, it is an option common to both.
+Refer to the following section for detailed information on this option.

-FIG. 109 Video Adjustment Slide-Out Options Bar
+FIG. 88 Video Adjustment Slide-Out Options Bar